Trusted WordPress tutorials, when you need them most.

 If you are not sure whether your site needs custom post types, then refer to our guide on when you need a custom post type or taxonomy in WordPress.

-That being said, let’s take a look at how to easily create custom post types in WordPress for your own use.
+With that in mind, let’s take a look at how to easily create custom post types in WordPress for your own use.
+We’ll show you two methods and also cover some ways to display custom post types on your WordPress website:

 Creating a Custom Post Type Manually Using WPCode

-However, we will be using WPCode, the easiest and safest way for anyone to add custom code to your WordPress website.
+Instead, we will be using WPCode, the easiest and safest way for anyone to add custom code to your WordPress website.

 First, you will need to install and activate the free WPCode plugin.
 For detailed instructions, check out our step-by-step guide on how to install a WordPress plugin.